dreamcatcher-tech/network/Inbox/2025-01-22 1035 message moderation system.md

 There is a missing feature in all the comms apps where I can't have a moderator between me and my contacts.
 The major platforms might integrate this feature, but a user controlled version the bridges networks will always be best.

+We could write a chrome extension that hooks into the webpage and accessess the chat data from the web ui's.
+Scanning a QR code might require some trickery tho.

 **Inventor’s Notebook Entry**

 **Date:** January 22, 2025